Water Smarts podcast

 Hosts Bronson Mack and Crystal Zuelke — along with experts from the Southern Nevada Water Authority who keep the water flowing — hope to make you a little smarter about the one thing that keeps us all connected — water.

 Listen & subscribe

 Episode 9 - April 19, 2021

 There are more than 5,000 acres of useless grass in Southern Nevada that only gets used when someone runs a lawn mower over it.
-And while residential property owners have stepped up and removed grass from their yards through the Water Smart Landscapes rebate, nearly 80 percent of that water-thirsty turf is on commercial properties.
-Patrick Watson, Conservation Programs Administrator with the Southern Nevada Water Authority (SNWA), discusses why and how businesses should step up their conservation efforts, and the SNWA cash incentives and programs designed to make it easy for businesses, HOAs and multifamily properties.
+And while residential property owners have stepped up and removed grass from their yards through the Water Smart Landscapes rebate, the majority of remaining non-functional turf is on commercial and HOA properties, medians, and streetscapes.
+Patrick Watson, Conservation Programs Administrator with the Southern Nevada Water Authority (SNWA), discusses why and how businesses, HOAs and multi-family properties can increase their conservation efforts through the SNWA's cash incentives and programs.
 City of Henderson Conservation and Customer Care Supervisor Tina Chen also provides details about added financial incentives for business properties in Henderson.Listen

 Making conservation easy - for residents